-Currently, there are no guidelines to take into consideration, except for the new London Court of International Arbitration ("LCIA") and IBA Guidelines.
-However, they are merely indicative, not binding.
+Currently, there are no guidelines to take into consideration regarding the new LCIA and IBA guidelines.
+Consequently, they are merely indicative, not binding.

 Confidentiality of evidence and pleadings

 Arbitrators, parties, experts and arbitral institutions are bound to honour the confidentiality of the information received on the occasion of arbitration, unless the parties agree otherwise.
 However, in the case of international arbitration, the parties must expressly stipulate the confidentiality of the arbitration in the arbitration agreement.